-Values Criterion attributes Flight path impacts Assessment of significance Social and economic Regional economy largely supported by tourism The GBMA has considerable social and economic value and contribute directly and indirectly to the employment, income and output of the regional economy.
-The location of the flight paths over the GBMA have the potential to negatively affect the tourist experience of the area either through the visual location of planes or the noise they would generate, as well as the social and economic value that tourists contribute directly and indirectly to the employment, income and output of the regional economy.
+economic supported by tourism potential to negatively affect the tourist experience of the trippers, there are e a number who stay overnight and longer.
+Noise accommodation such as hotels, motels and would have the potential to lead to fewer noise they would generate, as well as the social and comping grounds deconomic value and indirectly to the employment, income and output of the regional economy.
 Negative (or perceived negative) impacts associated with the project could lead to a reduction to the number of tourists coming to the local area and in turn can reduce the tourist dollars being spent in the local economy.
-While most tourists who visit the Greater Blue Mountains are day trippers, there are a number who stay overnight and longer.
-Noise affecting tourist accommodation such as hotels, motels and camping grounds would have the potential to lead to fewer tourists staying for more than a day which could have a marked impact on the local tourist accommodation.
-It is noted however that there is only one short stay accommodation place within N60 contour within the Blue Mountains, meaning the potential of impacts on this type of accommodation would be minimal.
-The key impact that may affect people visiting the Blue Mountains for a day could be impacted due to the noise while they are undertaking any outdoor pursuits (including overnight tourist activities such as camping).
-There could also be a reduction on the amount of tourists visiting local eateries, shops, and markets leading to a reduction in the indirect benefits of the GBMA tourist areas.
-Conversely, it is expected that the location of an international airport closer to the GBMA could also provide a boost to the tourists within the area outweighing the potential impact of the flight paths.
-As planes fly over such a distinct and unique area of Australia, tourists would be able to gain an appreciation over the area and could choose to stay in the area for longer.
-The flights that would use WSI could bring more people into Western Sydney who may have always flown into Sydney (Kingsford Smith) Airport and therefore not been close enough to the area for a visit.
+The key impact on this to read you do the value of the value or more than a day which could have a marked cal tourist accommodation.
+It is noted however one short stay accommodation place within N60 are Blue Mountains, meaning the potential of type of accommodation would be minimal.
+That may affect people visiting the Blue Mountains are impacted due to the noise while they're putdoor pursuits (including overnight tourist camping).
+The a reduction on the amount of tourists visiting types, and markets leading to a reduction in the coff the GBMA tourist areas.
+The GBMA could also provide a boost to the deanes fly over such a distinct and unique area of a would be able to gain an appreciation over the moose to stay in the area for longer.
+The flights to be close enough to the area for a visit.
+The ration of the potential social and economic to the potential social and economic defined associated with the Blue Mountains sting is low.
+The project is not expected to result in pact to the social and economic values that y and indirectly to the employment, income and ional economy associated with the GBMA.